 When it comes to curating the colour of your smoothie bowl, it does bring us back to art class.
 The mixing of colours and how they complement one another to make different hues and tints is essential to nailing your smoothie bowl colour.
 Also, the last thing you want is one of those greeny-brown smoothie colours, you know the effect of mixing the rainbow into one.
 Here are a few combinations to get you started:

 Purple: Fruit mixes heavy on blueberries, blackberries, and black currents will leave you with a purple smoothie.
 Our favourite purple combo uses 1 cup of mixed wild berries and 1 cup of blueberries.

-Pink: You will want to stick to light coloured and red fruits for a pink smoothie.
-Think mango, pineapple, melon and grapes for the light colours, and strawberries, cherries, pomegranate, and raspberries for red fruit.
-For a light pink colour use 1 cup of light fruits and 1 cup of red fruits, and for a deep pink colour use all red fruits as your base.
+Pink: You will want to stick to light-coloured and red fruits for a pink smoothie.
+Think mango, pineapple, melon and grapes for the light colours, and strawberries, cherries, pomegranates, and raspberries for red fruit.
+For a light pink colour use 1 cup of light fruits and 1 cup of red fruits, and a deep pink colour use all red fruits as your base.

-Green: Spinach is the key to creating a nice green coloured smoothie.
-Start with a base of light coloured fruits and blend in a big handful of spinach to turn it a beautiful shade of green.
+Green: Spinach is the key to creating a nice green-coloured smoothie.
+Start with a base of light-coloured fruits and blend in a big handful of spinach to turn it into a beautiful shade of green.

 Pick Your Smoothie Bowl Fruit:

 Whether fresh off the vine or right from frozen, the first step in making your smoothie bowl is deciding on your fruit.
 We prefer frozen for two reasons: the first is access to fresh fruits that aren't in season during specific times in Canada, and the second is because the frozen fruit creates the soft-serve, cold and pliable effect we love about smoothie bowls.

 Combine the frozen fruit in a blender and blend on low until the fruit pulses into tiny fruit bits.